-Use this item to specify if the sSATA port specified by the user should be connected to a Solid State drive or a Hard Disk Drive.
+Use this item to specify if the sSATA port specified by the user should be connected to a solid state drive or a hard disk drive.
 The options are Hard Disk Drive and Solid State Drive.

-If the item above "Configure sSATA as" is set to RAID, the following items will display:
+If the option "Configure sSATA as" is set to RAID, the following items will display:

 When this item is set to Enabled, the SATA AHCI controller manages the power usage of the SATA link.
 The controller will put the link to a low power state when the I/O is inactive for an extended period of time, and the power state will return to normal when the I/O becomes active.
-The options are Enabled and Disabled.
+The options are Disabled and Enabled.